 \section{Introduction}

-In future motorways, the development of vehicular ad hoc networks (VANETs) which deliver exceptional road safety and driving efficiency has sparked interdisciplinary research in both computer vision and wireless communications.
-In the near future, vehicles will be equipped with a variety of sensing technologies, including radars, $360^\circ$ cameras, ultrasonic sensors, and lidars.
-Computer vision algorithms will then fuse this information to classify road users (cars, cyclists, pedestrians, etc.), predict their behaviour, adjust the speed of the car, and improve the response of vehicles to critical events i.e. automatic braking, adjusting road position, etc.

-Information exchange among vehicles therefore becomes indispensable.
-Local perception, for example, can be limited under certain conditions.
-Consider also blind spots appearing in the presence of dense traffic, shadowing due to buildings and vegetation, sensor impairments, weather conditions, and/or the road layout, all limiting the success of the on-board sensors.
-There are therefore ongoing standardization activities for collective perception (or cooperative sensing) mechanisms, where the vehicles exchange not only their state (position, speed, acceleration)~\cite{ETSIcam}, but also their perception of the environment~\cite{ETSIcpm}.
-As a result, the requirement for wireless communication technologies to sustain reliable connectivity between the vehicles becomes essential.

-A key element of the road infrastructure will be the Road Side Unit (RSU) with mounted stationary sensors and wireless connectivity.
-It is expected that the roadside unit will receive a variety of messages from multiple vehicles not necessarily connected to each other, obtain object information from its own sensors, fuse the combined information and finally broadcast it to the vehicles~\cite[Section 4.1.2]{ETSIcpm}.
-In this scenario, it is important that the broadcast reaches as many vehicles as possible, especially in case of emergency.
-A practical solution to achieve this objective is to combine both Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communications, establishing connections between the vehicles and the roadside unit in a multihop fashion, seen ubiquitously in ad hoc networks.
+The requirement for wireless communication technologies that sustain reliable connectivity between vehicles in smart motorways will become essential.
+A key element of the road infrastructure will be the roadside unit (RSU) with mounted stationary sensors and wireless connectivity.
+It is expected that the RSU will receive a variety of messages from vehicles not necessarily connected to each other, fuse the combined information and broadcast it to the vehicles~\cite{ETSIcam, ETSIcpm}.
+In this scenario, it is important that the broadcast reaches as many vehicles as possible.
+A practical solution to achieve this objective is to combine both Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communication, establishing connections between the vehicles and the RSU in a multi-hop fashion.